lokiuox/vbox-curses-remote/README.md

 An ncurses client written in python3 for interfacing remotely with a linux server running ssh and VirtualBox.
 This is designed to be used with VRDE remote desktop enabled on each vm client.

-This is a quick and dirty solution to managing numerous virtualmachines on a machine over a network.
+This is a quick and dirty solution to managing numerous virtual machines on single host over a network.

 Dependencies: curses, ssh4py, rdesktop

 ## Completed:
 * Curses Menu for selecting machines
+* MenuItem object with alt-text
 * Open rdesktop for the selected machine
 * Turn selected machine on and off
 * SSH public key authentication